autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 ### Jailing and exclusion from consensus committee

 A validator may be found guilty by the [accountability and fault detection protocol](/concepts/accountability/) of failing to adhere to consensus rules when a member of the consensus committee.
-In this case, depending on the type of fault committed, a validator may as part of the slashing penalty:
+In this case, depending on the type of fault committed, [jailing](/glossary/#jailing) for a computed number of blocks (a '[jail period](/glossary/#jail-period)') may be applied as part of a slashing penalty.
+On jailing the validator:

-- be transitioned by protocol from an `active` to a `jailed` state and debarred from selection to the consensus committee member for a '[jail period](/glossary/#jail-period)' measured in block
+- is transitioned by protocol from an `active` to a `jailed` state
+- is barred from consensus committee selection until the [jail period](/glossary/#jail-period) has expired and the validator has been reactivated to an `active` state
 - suffer stake slashing according to autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model and/or loss of  [staking rewards](/concepts/staking/#staking-rewards) earned as a member of the current consensus committee

-To get out of jail, the validator simply [reactivates their validator](/concepts/validator/#validator-re-activation) after expiry of the [jail period](/glossary/#jail-period).
-Once returned to an `active` state, the validator is again eligible for selection to the consensus committee.
+To get out of jail at the end of the [jail period](/glossary/#jail-period), the validator operator must [reactivate their validator node](/concepts/validator/#validator-re-activation) to (a) transition to an `active` state, and (b) resume eligibility for selection to the consensus committee.

 ## Stake bonding and delegation